How to Change Your Name After Marriage

 2. Update your social security card

-Your name change becomes legal once you update the name on your social security card through the Social Security Administration (SSA).
+Your name change is legal once you update the name on your social security card through the Social Security Administration (SSA).

-In short, submit SS-5 by mail or in person with a certified copy of your marriage certificate, and proof of ID and citizenship (e.g., birth certificate).
+In short, submit SS-5 by mail or in person with a certified copy of your marriage certificate, and proof of ID.
 Your new card will arrive in 7–14 days.

 Your local social security office will mail back any ID, certificate, or personal document included with your paperwork.
 They'll get delivered before your new card.